jperez3/taccoform-blog/hugo/content/posts/TFG_P6.md

 ```
 _Note: `curl` and `dig` are great tools to have in your arsenal for debugging/validating your provisioned infrastructure_

-* For the full code, check out the [taccoform-multi-provider-demo](https://github.com/jperez3/taccoform-multi-provider-demo) repo.
+* Check out the [taccoform-multi-provider-demo](https://github.com/jperez3/taccoform-multi-provider-demo) repo to see the code for this demo.
+* For a list of providers, check out the [Terraform Provider Registry](https://registry.terraform.io/browse/providers), I would recommend sticking to "Official" and "Partner" tiered providers for business critical infrastructure.